1.6Position within the Value Chain

 Operating and maintaining offshore oil and gas production facilities requires proven operational expertise and management systems, which SBM Offshore has developed over a cumulative 300 contract years of operations.

 Decommissioning & Recycling

 At the end of the lifecycle – either due to the duration of the contract coming to an end or depletion of the client’s field – the facilities are decommissioned and recycled.
 As the leased SBM Offshore’s full or co-ownership, the Company applies the Hong Kong Convention rules to green recycle its s.s are under

 Variations in the Value Chain

 Some of SBM Offshore’s Product Lines operate in a slightly different value chain.
 Although the majority of the Company’s contracts are based on the lease and operate business model, it also suppliess and specific equipment, such as Turret Mooring Systems, on a turnkey supply basis.
-The Company sells directly to oil companies, but also to other providers, if appropriate.

 Part of the operating activities are devoted to the modification of existing floating offshore installations, to enable the Company’s clients to extend the production life of the facility, to tie-in smaller fields nearby or to upgrade with new technology.

 The Company’s Gas & Renewables Product Line emphasizes SBM Offshore’s strategic intention to position the Company in this growing market sector, with focus on: